denissb/denissb.github.io/posts/blog-update-using-lume.md

-I even set up a [simple event hook](https://lumeland.github.io/core/events/) that allowed me to generate a `.pdf` version of my CV from it's markdown page using puppeteer, so when I edit the file a new version of the `pdf` is generated on the fly.
+I even set up a [simple event hook](https://lumeland.github.io/core/events/) that allowed me to generate a `.pdf` version of my CV from it's markdown page using puppeteer, so when I edit the CV page a new version of the `pdf` is generated on the fly.

-The source code of my website which you are currently reading can be found [here](https://github.com/denissb/denissb.github.io) in case you want to have a look.
+The source code of my website which you are currently reading can be found [here](https://github.com/denissb/denissb.github.io) in case you want to have a look. :wink:

 Happy hacking! 🕊